kuperman/mutt-gmail-patches/README.md

 # mutt-gmail-patches
 Updates of patches to mutt to support Gmail features

+The current version of the patch will enable GMail IMAP extensions and the following features
+* `X-Gm-Msgid` message header
+* `X-Gm-Permalink` message header
+* The GMail labels via `%y` in index_format

 ## How to apply these patches

 1. Download the version of mutt you are interested in using from [mutt.org](http://www.mutt.org/)